Dr. Steven H. Helm

 Steve is a member of numerous local and national dental organizations, served as president of the Intermountain Society of Periodontists and has been inducted as a fellow in the International College of Dentistry.
 He is a Diplomate of the American Board of Periodontology which requires extensive testing.
 Additionally, as a Diplomate he must demonstrate up to date knowledge of periodontal and implant therapy by taking examinations every few years.

-Steve and Colleen love spending time together in the outdoors including road and mountain biking; hiking with their two German Shepherds; and telemark and alpine skiing.
+Steve and Colleen love spending time together in the outdoors including road and mountain biking; hiking with their two German Shepherds; and telemark, cross country, and alpine skiing.
 Although they have enjoyed their abundant opportunities for travel they are extremely enthusiastic about their decision to settle down in their favorite choice of mountain towns.